Oliver’s Army Assistance and Therapy Dogs is a Registered Scottish Charity SC048628

 • Everyone is required to provide evidence that a qualified veterinarian has cleared their dog for working and is in good physical condition.

-• Dogs should have completed and passed the Kennel Club Scheme before working towards our Therapy Assessment.
+• Dogs should have completed and passed the gold Kennel Club Scheme before working towards our Therapy Assessment.

-Copyright © 2025 Oliver's Army Assistance and Therapy Dogs - All Rights Reserved.
+Copyright © 2026 Oliver's Army Assistance and Therapy Dogs - All Rights Reserved.

 Powered by